-We are pleased to announce that the College of Design will be hosting a hybrid commencement ceremony for undergraduate and graduate students this year, which has been scheduled for Wednesday, May 12, 2021.
+The College of Design hosted a hybrid commencement ceremony for undergraduate and graduate students on Wednesday, May 12, 2021.

 Along with the virtual celebration, graduates were invited to participate in an in-person celebration to walk across an outdoor stage, receive their diploma cover in person, and pose for a professional picture.

-The in-person celebration will take place on Wednesday, May 12 from 9:30 AM to 3:25 PM CST.
-The stage for the in-person ceremony will be set up on the St. Paul Campus at the Upper Buford Parking Lot S106 behind McNeal Hall, and the ceremony will proceed rain or shine.
-Parking is available at Goertner Parking Ramp.
+The in-person celebration took place on Wednesday, May 12 from 9:30 AM to 3:25 PM Central.
+The stage for the in-person ceremony was set up on the St. Paul Campus at the Upper Buford Parking Lot S106 behind McNeal Hall.

 Please reach out to firstname.lastname@example.org or take a look at our commonly asked questions below.

-Why isn't the commencement ceremony taking place in Northrop Auditorium like in previous years?
+Why didn't the commencement ceremony take place in Northrop Auditorium like in previous years?

-Due to the ongoing COVID-19 pandemic, Centers for Disease Control and Minnesota Department of Health guidelines, combined with decisions made by our University partners, an indoor ceremony at Northrop is not feasible at this time.
-After talking through our options with students from across the college, we decided to provide this hybrid event as a complement to the virtual ceremony.
-We know this isn't ideal, but our hope is that the hybrid ceremony will offer as meaningful of an experience as possible while keeping our community safe.
+Due to the ongoing COVID-19 pandemic, Centers for Disease Control and Minnesota Department of Health guidelines, combined with decisions made by our University partners, an indoor ceremony at Northrop was not feasible.
+After talking through our options with students from across the college, we decided to provide a hybrid event as a complement to the virtual ceremony.
+We know this wasn't ideal, but our hope is that the hybrid ceremony offered as meaningful of an experience as possible while keeping our community safe.

 When will I receive my diploma?